benbusby/y2k/README.md

 with it anyway, there aren't any extra bytes needed to achieve this functionality.
 Technically though, there's no such thing as a 0 byte file -- the metadata for that file does have to be stored somewhere.
-But for code golfing purposes, it should be counted as 0 bytes.
+But for code golfing purposes, I believe it would be counted as 0 bytes.

 - **Why are there two ways to copy a variable's value to a new variable?**